 “Martin implemented Brightflag’s e-billing and spend management platform at Toll and understands when and why legal departments need spend management.”

-The third and final key takeaway, according to Mr Nolan, is that “empirical matter management will will in-house counsel be proactive”.
+The third and final key takeaway, according to Mr Nolan, is that “empirical matter management will see in-house counsel be proactive”.

 “Corporate culture is one area of potential proactive focus.
 As a hub to many business spokes, in-house legal departments – and their general counsel, associate general counsel, legal operations managers, and junior and senior lawyers – are well placed to shape culture positively,” Mr Nolan said.